Pupil Premium funding

-Free school meal / pupil premium funding now works as: All pupils in KS1 (Dormice, Hedgehogs, Robins, Ducks, Seals and Otters), will receive a free school meal under the UIFSM (Universal Infant Free School Meals) Scheme.
-However, if you receive certain benefits your child can still receive pupil premium funding, but you MUST fill in all the details on the free school meal form available upon request from the office.
+Free school meal / pupil premium funding now works as: All pupils in KS1 will receive a free school meal under the UIFSM (Universal Infant Free School Meals) Scheme.
+However, if you receive certain benefits your child can still receive pupil premium funding, but you MUST apply.
+You can do so online:

 Children of armed service personnel are also eligible.
 Service children are children and young people from families where one or more parent is currently in the British armed forces of the United Kingdom of Great Britain and Northern Ireland.
 Pupils attract the premium if they meet the following criteria: